 Created: March 6, 1868

 Marshall 1873 – present

 Location: 607 West Main Street / South 6th Street

 Style: Modern ( formerly Victorian Romanesque )

 Contractor: J D Carroll

 Description: The building faces north and is a three story red colored brick and concrete structure.
-The building is located on landscaped grounds in the center of the city.
+The building is located on landscaped grounds in the center of Marshall.
 The building was originally a Victorian Romanesque style structure built in 1892.
 While the original square romantic tower and its clock have been removed from the east end, the early courtroom remains on the second floor as part of the county museum.
 The gabled hip roof of the early building rises well above the flat roofs of additions added on the west and east in 1939 and 1975.
 The architect was Stegner Hendrickson, McNutt and Sullivan of Mankato.
 Remodeled in 1993, the modern building is a three story red colored brick structure.
 The building faces north and was completed in 1994.
 At the north side are narrow windows and a curved projection at the main entrance located in the center.
 The architect was Group II Architects and Bake Kopp Ballou & McFarlin Inc. and the contractor was LS Engineers.
 In 2016, the building was extended north with a three story addition.
 The architect was Vetter Johnson Architects, Inc. and the contractor was Contegrity Group, Inc.

 County Courthouse before alteration

 County Jail – Marshall